 Sometimes I'm not really sure who I am.
 It's time to take stock and make sure I'm living in authenticity.

 I have an affirmation sticky note of how I strive to be: “You are strong, you are lovable, and you are authentic.”
 Now I just have to read it until I believe it!

 Striving to be truly authentic has me thinking about what it means.

 What if I want to change myself?
 Am I changing to be more authentic or to please other people?

 Soon I’ll be doing more book marketing and will need to put out some videos.
-This scares me because I feel like I’ll be judged.
+This scares me because inevitably, I’ll be judged.
 Then I start judging myself…

 Why didn’t I lose those 10 pounds?
 I need to get some new clothes – like Stevie Nicks’ hippy dresses!

-What if I get my hairdresser to find a new style, something curly and parted on the side.
-My hair is full enough that it could look like that actress from “Nashville” – Connie Britton.
+What if I get my hairdresser to find a new style, something curly and parted on the side?
+My hair is one of my good features.
+It could look like the actress from “Nashville” – Connie Britton.
 I did have that style years ago and it only looked like the picture below when my hairdresser fixed it up!

 Wait a minute!
-Do I need to change up everything and present myself as someone I’m not?
-That would be the opposite of authentic.
-Or is it just trying to polish up my image a bit?
+I don't need to change up everything and present myself as someone I’m not.
+That's the opposite of authentic.

 Bruce Springsteen has a line in “Dancing in the Dark” –